qfl1ck32/IntroductionToRobotics/README.md

 ```

-2. Declaring the constants that we'll be using througought the algorithm:
+2. Declaring the constants that we'll be using throughout the algorithm:

 ```C++
 const int numberOfColors = 3;